8 July 2006-1 January 2010

-Donna received a bottle of Odeur Delaware as a gift from Sylvia Noble at Christmas 2001.
+Donna received a bottle of Odeur Delaware as a gift from Sylvia for Christmas 2001.
 (The Widow’s Curse)

 At Clements, she gradually fell in love with Lance Bennett, whom she pressured into marriage.
 She planned the wedding, unaware that Lance was dosing her coffee with Huon particles by order of the Empress of the Racnoss, whom he secretly served.
 (The Runaway Bride)